 The Office of Chief Disciplinary Counsel operates the discipline system with 96 full-time employees, including 37 lawyers, 12 investigators, 33 legal support staff members, 10 administrative support staff members, and four administrative managers.
-CDC also has an additional half-time lawyer.

 In addition to its headquarters in Austin, CDC has regional offices in San Antonio, Dallas, and Houston.
 Each regional office is responsible for the investigation and prosecution of disciplinary matters within its region and is managed by a regional counsel.
 CDC provides two comprehensive in-house orientation programs for all newly hired employees statewide - one for lawyers and one for non-lawyer staff.
 The orientation is held on the employee's first day of work and provides an overview of the core functions of the organization as a whole, as well as a detailed review of the work of CDC.